alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 }
 ```

-It is completely out of context and has different load profile.
-It shows completely different picture.
-Our tree is relatively small and only ~30Kb that perfectly fits into L1 cache.
-In a tight loop, all data resides in L1 cache and hides all memory related issues.
-While in the wild the code works under different memory pattern, we call the data structure only once per network request and there's a bunch of other business logic around it.
-That means that even L3 cache doesn't have the data.
-CPU stalls for memory.
+The data structure we optimize is small and only ~32Kb that perfectly fits into L1 CPU cache.
+In a tight loop all the data resides in the L1 cache that makes it almost free to access (just few cycles).
+This hides all memory related issues and expose wrong bottlenecks.
+The code has completely different load profile in production.
+We access the data structure only once per network request and there is a bunch of other business logic around it, we read and copy a lot of data, we allocate a lot.
+All that means that both the L1 and the L2 CPU caches don't have the data available.
+Most probably, even the L3 CPU has just a fraction of it, causing the CPU to stall while waiting for data.

-Having said that, all CPU optimizations are useless, CPU wait for requested memory to received from RAM -> L3 -> L2 -> L1 -> registers
+Having said that, we analyzed a skewed picture, all CPU focus optimizations are useless, the CPU stalls and wait for the data to received from RAM to L3 to L2 to L1 to registers.

 Load array from the heap

-range check

 CPI ~5 cycles per one instruction.